francois/mtlrb-strangler-app-2016-11-15/README.markdown

 As you strangle more and more of the application, you will add other routes **above** the legacy app, eventually removing the reference to the legacy application when you've migrated 100% of your application.

+You may want to read the official [Rails engine documentation](http://guides.rubyonrails.org/engines.html).

 ## Strangling by reverse proxying